-PHYS 1401 Introductory General Physics (4) (This is a common course number.
-Former course prefix/number
+PHYS 1401 Introductory General Physics (4)

 Prerequisite: Two years of high school algebra, including trigonometry, or the equivalent.
 This course is for pre-dental, biology, premedical, pre-pharmacy, and pre-architecture majors and other students who need a two-semester technical course in physics.
 Mechanics and heat are studied.
 Laboratory fee.
 (3 Lec., 3 Lab.)
 (Coordinating Board Academic Approval Number 4008015339)